hadicse/My-Collection/SQL_SERVER/SQL Query Collections.md

-# Get Only numeric or Only Varchar or Mixed (Numeric & Varchar Mixed) from a column
+# Get Only numeric or Only Varchar or Mixed (Numeric & Varchar Mixed) value from a column
 ###### Onlu Numeric
 ```sql
 SELECT ITEM FROM tblProductDetails WHERE ITEM not like '%[^0-9]%' --and ITEM != ''